ISAITB/docs-tdl/source/handlers/index.rst

 .. _GITB processing service API: https://www.itb.ec.europa.eu/specs/latest/gitb_ps.wsdl
 .. _GITB validation service API: https://www.itb.ec.europa.eu/specs/latest/gitb_vs.wsdl

-Another important distinction for handlers is whether they are **embedded** within the test bed software or **external**.
+Another important distinction for handlers is whether they are **built-in** within the test bed software or **external**.
-Considering that handlers are typically used to extend the test bed for domain-specific operations, the norm is to externalise them as remotely callable services.
-Embedded handlers are typically defined for generic and simple use cases that are frequently encountered in test cases.
+For handlers that relate to domain-specific operations, the norm is to externalise them as remotely callable services.

-One thing that needs to be clear to test case authors is that the use of embedded handlers limits the portability of their test cases.
-Each embedded handler used needs to be implemented in exactly the same way in another test bed and furthermore needs to be identified using the same name.
+Nonetheless several common tasks that are frequently encountered in test cases are also available as built-in capabilities of the test engine.

+In the sections that follow you can find:

+* The supported :ref:`built-in handlers<handlers-predefined-handlers>` covering common tasks encountered in test cases.
+* The list of :ref:`reusable external services <handlers-reusable-handlers>` maintained by the Test Bed (also usable locally as components).
+* Guidelines to implement :ref:`custom external services <handlers-custom-handlers>` to cover project-specific needs.

 .. _handlers-implementation: